AlgoMaster Logo

 Approach 2: Use a HashSet to collect unique results

-Notice how C# tuples shine here.
+C# tuples work well here.
 Because tuples have value equality, you can put them directly in a HashSet for deduplication.
-In Java, you would need to convert each triplet to a sorted list and rely on list equality, which is slower and more verbose.

 Common DSA Idioms in C#